 With ChatGPT or Claude, you pick a plan and get started.
 With Copilot, you might need a second tab just to figure out what you're buying.

 Copilot offers a free version with basic AI chat.
-Individual plans start at around $9.99/month for Microsoft 365 Personal, which includes Copilot access.
-Business plans bundle Microsoft 365 with Copilot Business starting at $22/user per month, billed annually.
+Individual plans start at around $9.99/month for Microsoft 365 Personal, which includes access to Copilot.
+Business plans bundle Microsoft 365 with Copilot Business starting at $18/user per month, billed annually.
 Enterprise plans are custom-priced.

 What it does: Gemini is Google’s AI assistant built into its workspace that helps draft content, analyze documents, and research information using your emails, files, and web sources.